enumD/BQ4050-Communication/README.md

 **ManufacturerAccess.LifetimeDataReset**: I will run this to separate old problems from new and to set cyclecount to zero
 Ok lets run these commands and see what happen:

+**BlackBoxRecorderReset**
+> dario@MotorolaG10:~/dji-firmware-tools $ python3.9 comm_sbs_bqctrl.py -vvv --bus "smbus:1" --chip BQ30z55 --dev_address 0xb --verbose trigger ManufacturerAccess.BlackBoxRecorderReset
+> Opening smbus:1
+> Importing comm_sbs_chips/BQ30z554.py
+> Writing write_word_subcommand command at addr=0xb, cmd=0x0, type=uint16, v=b'', opts={'subcmd': <MANUFACTURER_ACCESS_CMD_BQ30.BlackBoxRecorderReset: 42>}
+> Store ManufacturerAccess.BlackBoxRecorderR eset: 00 WORD=0x2a
+> Write ManufacturerAccess: 00 WORD=0x2a
+> MA.BlackBoxRecorderReset:	trigger	SUCCESS	Trigger switch write accepted

+**LifetimeDataReset**
+> dario@MotorolaG10:~/dji-firmware-tools $ python3.9 comm_sbs_bqctrl.py -vvv --bus "smbus:1" --chip BQ30z55 --dev_address 0xb --verbose trigger ManufacturerAccess.LifetimeDataReset
+> Opening smbus:1
+> Importing comm_sbs_chips/BQ30z554.py
+> Writing write_word_subcommand command at addr=0xb, cmd=0x0, type=uint16, v=b'', opts={'subcmd': <MANUFACTURER_ACCESS_CMD_BQ30.LifetimeDataReset: 40>}
+> Store ManufacturerAccess.LifetimeDataReset: 00 WORD=0x28
+> Write ManufacturerAccess: 00 WORD=0x28
+> MA.LifetimeDataReset:	trigger	SUCCESS	Trigger switch write accepted

+Before call the last DeviceReset i want to see the list of write to be sure to have seen everything
+**AtRate**:The AtRate value used in calculations.
+First half of a two-function call-set used to set the AtRate value used in calculations made by the AtRateTimeToFull(), AtRateTimeToEmpty(), and AtRateOK() functions.
+The AtRate value may be expressed in either current (mA) or power (10mW) depending on the setting of the BatteryMode()'s CAPACITY_MODE bit.
+**BatteryMode**: Battery modes and capabilities.
+Selects the various battery operational modes and reports the battery’s capabilities, modes, and flags minor conditions requiring attention.
+**FullChargeCapacity**:Predicted pack capacity when it is fully charged.
+The value is expressed in either current (mAh at a C/5 discharge rate) or power (10mWh at a P/5 discharge rate) depending on the setting of the BatteryMode()'s CAPACITY_MODE bit.
+**ManufacturerInfo**: Manufacturer Info values.
+The values from ManufacturerData().
+**ManufacturerInput**: Either Authentication or ManufacturerInfo, depending on use.
+Direct R/W of this command isn't very useful, it is to be used in compound commands.
+**RemainingCapacity**: Predicted remaining battery capacity.
+The capacity value is expressed in either current (mAh at a C/5 discharge rate) or power (10mWh at a P/5 discharge rate) depending on the setting of the BatteryMode()'s CAPACITY_MODE bit.
+**RemainingCapacityAlarm**: Low Capacity alarm threshold value.
+Whenever the RemainingCapacity() falls below the Low Capacity value, the Smart Battery sends AlarmWarning() messages to the SMBus Host with the REMAINING_CAPACITY_ALARM bit set.
+A Low Capacity value of 0 disables this alarm.
+Unit depends on BatteryMode()'s CAPACITY_MODE bit.
+**RemainingTimeAlarm**: Remaining Time alarm value.
+Whenever the AverageTimeToEmpty() falls below the Remaining Time value, the Smart Battery sends AlarmWarning() messages to the SMBus Host with the REMAINING_TIME_ALARM bit set.
+A Remaining Time value of 0 effectively disables this alarm.